DD-DeCaF/iam/README.md

 ## Development

+Some useful `make` targets:

-Run `make setup` first when initializing the project for the first time.
-Type `make` to see all commands.
+* `make setup`: Run this when initializing the project for the first time
+* `make build`: Run this instead of `docker-compose build` - the make target has logic to update your local `Pipfile.lock` after generation
+* `make qa`: Run this before pushing, to verify that tests and style checks pass

+Type `make` to see all available commands.

 ### Environment